Home

 Our Story

 Residents Without Borders has existed since November 2024 and was founded by Shamim Noronha, who has over 20 years of experience working in the statutory and non-statutory sectors.
-We are an unincorporated charity, and the Charity Commission are currently processing our application for CIO status.
-We are a community-led, London-wide charity based in the London Borough of Islington, run by residents and professionals with lived experience.
+We are a registered charity, Charitable Incorporated Organisation (CIO).
+We are community-led, London-wide and surrounding counties charity with registered office in the London Borough of Islington, run by residents and professionals with lived experience.

 Our brand of service delivery is that we are a community-led charity dedicated to alleviating poverty, promoting multiculturalism and social cohesion.
 We are a community service that serves its communities.
 All our trustees and volunteers live in the boroughs that we serve, and we all have lived experience and extensive professional experience.
 Therefore, we have a wealth of knowledge and understanding of the existing services that serve the communities well, and those services that are overwhelmed and failing the residents.
 Our strength is that we are a charity that provides a wide range of services that empowers individuals and their communities.